UWCNuclear/UbuntuSetUp/README.md

 Step 5:	Type "sudo apt upgrade" in the terminal

-Step 6:	Install the text editor "gedit" by typing "sudo apt-get gedit" in the terminal
+Step 6:	Install the text editor "gedit" by typing "sudo apt-get install gedit" in the terminal

 *Test*: Type "gedit" in the terminal